rocco9022/rocco9022/README.md

-earth_americas I decided to get involved in the tech world because I realized that not being part of it is not an option.
+📝 I decided to get involved in the tech world because I realized that not being part of it is not an option.
 Moreover, not in a life where change is the only constant.

 🔭 I have a good linguistic level that has allowed me to learn languages such as English that I develop fluently and Portuguese that I am bilingual.
 They are incorporated into Spanish, which is my native language.